top of page

 Fig 4.
 Jackson Pollock, Yellow Islands, 1952.

 Pollocks work ‘Yellow Islands, 1952’ is an excellent representation of abstract expressionism.
 Yellow Islands is a large oil painting on a rectangular, horizontal oriented canvas.
 The abstract patterns and composition were created by pouring layers of paint onto the beige canvas; the colour black and white being used as the thinner first layer of paint creating thin lines throughout the painting; then a thick layer of black paint was poured over the white and black paint creating a glossy finish creating a sense of texture, depth and movement to the piece of art; after the black and white paint was dry Pollock then went onto include crimson yellow onto the canvas in small patches using a brush.
 Within 1951 and 1954 Pollock moved away from the technique of dripping the paint and moved onto the less restricting technique of pouring as he does in Yellow Islands, this series became known as Pollock’s ‘black pouring’s’; a technique that art critic Clement Greenberg described as ‘a turn but not a sharp change of direction; there is a kind of relaxation, but the outcome is a newer and loftier triumph’ (Greenberg, C. 1952, P.102).
-Using the technique of pouring, Pollock would apply the paint from above moving his body in a circular motion around the canvas to which he later names ‘the arena’; Pollock then applies further layers of paint and while still, wet Pollock would lift the canvas, allowing it to run.
+Using the technique of pouring, Pollock would apply the paint from above moving his body in a circular motion around the canvas to which he later names ‘the arena’; Pollock then applies further layers of paint and while still wet, Pollock lifted the canvas, allowing it to run.
 This added texture and movement to the paintings.
 ‘Yellow Islands’ named by art historian Michael Fried as ‘one of the last if not the very last, in which white skeins of paint have been laid down over black underpainting, along with seven or eight small patches of yellow and a few touches of red.’
 (Fried, M. 2015.
 P.87).

 From Pollock subconsciously creating ‘Yellow Islands,’ it has allowed his subconscious to take complete control.
 ‘When I am painting, I am not much aware of what is taking place’ Pollock, 1947 (Art Uk).
 The act of muting the conscious mind over the making process is called automatism.
 Automatism is commonly associated with physiology, it describes bodily movements that are not consciously controlled, such as breathing.
 Sigmund Freud used this method to explore the unconscious mind of his patients.
 Pollock, therefore, uses automatism in his paintings such as ‘Yellow Islands’.